Find Trade Colleges

 $26,292 Avg Student Debt

-Johnson & Wales University - Providence landed the #24 spot in the 2023 rankings for the best bachelor’s degree trade school programs.
+Johnson & Wales University - Providence came in at #24 in this year’s edition of the Best Bachelor’s Degree Trade Schools in the New England Region ranking.
 Providence, Rhode Island is the setting for this small institution of higher learning.
 The private not-for-profit school handed out bachelor’s degrees to 958 students in 2021-2022.

 #25